Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

 \begin{theorem} The decision problems $\homsprob{\top}{\mathcal{L}}$ and thus $\homsprob{\top}{\symking}$ are fixed-parameter tractable.
-In particular, given a graph $H$ and a line graph $L$, it is possible to decide the existence of a homomorphism from $H$ to $L$ in time for some computable function $f$ independent of $H$ and $L$. \end{theorem} As it turns out, in contrast, {\em counting} all homomorphisms to König graph is in general $\#\W1$-hard; specifically, we prove the following: \begin{theorem} Let $\mathcal{H}$ be a recursively enumerable class of graphs.
-If $\mathcal{H}$ has unbounded treewidth and is closed under taking minors, then the problem $\#\homsprob{\mathcal{H}}{\symking}$ is $\#\W{1}$-complete. \end{theorem} As argued before, the choice of König graphs induces the following consequences for perfect and claw-free graphs. \begin{corollary} Let $\mathcal{C}$ be one of the classes of line-graphs, claw-free graphs or perfect graphs, or a non-empty union thereof.
-Further, let $\mathcal{H}$ be a recursively enumerable class of graphs. \begin{enumerate}[(1)] \item If the treewidth of the class $\mathcal{H}$ is bounded, then the problem $\#\homsprob{\mathcal{H}}{\mathcal{C}}$ is solvable in polynomial time. \item Otherwise, if the class $\mathcal{H}$ is additionally minor-closed, the problem $\#\homsprob{\mathcal{H}}{\mathcal{C}}$ is $\#\W{1}$-complete. \end{enumerate}
+In particular, given a graph $H$ and a line graph $L$, it is possible to decide the existence of a homomorphism from $H$ to $L$ in time for some computable function $f$ independent of $H$ and $L$.\lipicsEnd \end{theorem} As it turns out, in contrast, {\em counting} all homomorphisms to Kőnig graph is in general $\#\W1$-hard; specifically, we prove the following: \begin{mtheorem} Let $\mathcal{H}$ denote a recursively enumerable class of graphs.
+If $\mathcal{H}$ has unbounded treewidth and is closed under taking minors, then the problem $\#\homsprob{\mathcal{H}}{\symking}$ is $\#\W{1}$-complete.\lipicsEnd \end{mtheorem} As argued before, the choice of Kőnig graphs induces the following consequences for perfect and claw-free graphs. \begin{corollary} Let $\mathcal{C}$ denote one of the classes of line-graphs, claw-free graphs or perfect graphs, or a non-empty union thereof.
+Further, let $\mathcal{H}$ denote a recursively enumerable class of graphs. \begin{enumerate}[~1~] \item If the treewidth of the class $\mathcal{H}$ is bounded, then the problem $\#\homsprob{\mathcal{H}}{\mathcal{C}}$ is solvable in polynomial time. \item Otherwise, if the class $\mathcal{H}$ is additionally minor-closed, the problem $\#\homsprob{\mathcal{H}}{\mathcal{C}}$ is $\#\W{1}$-complete.\lipicsEnd \end{enumerate}

-\end{corollary} Note that by restricting the graph class $\mathcal{H}$ in \cref{thm:main_line_graphs_intro}, we are able to give a more detailed view of what makes counting homomorphisms to König graphs {\em hard}.
-In particular, the explicit criterion established by \cref{thm:main_line_graphs_intro} suggests that we may only hope for fast algorithms for classes $\mathcal{H}$ that are not minor-closed.
+\end{corollary} Note that by restricting the graph class $\mathcal{H}$ in \cref{thm:main_line_graphs_intro}, we are able to give a more detailed view of what makes counting homomorphisms to Kőnig graphs {\em hard}.
+In particular, the explicit criterion established by \cref{thm:main_line_graphs_intro} suggests that we may hope for fast algorithms only for classes $\mathcal{H}$ that are not minor-closed.

 However, in general, \cref{thm:main_line_graphs_intro} does not answer the question whether we can classify the problem $\#\homsprob{\mathcal{H}}{\symking}$ into easy and hard problems, hence we answer that question with the following {\em implicit} dichotomy: